 Why did you leave some blackheads on my face?”

 “People sometimes assume that we can get every single blackhead removed during their appointment, but sometimes that isn’t the case.
-If you’re dehydrated, some blackheads become too stubborn to remove cleanly.
-And if it’s your first facial and there is a lot of buildup, it may take multiple sessions to work on everything.”
+For instance, if you’re dehydrated, some blackheads become too stubborn to remove cleanly.
+And if it’s your first facial in a long while and there is a lot of buildup, it may take multiple sessions to work on absolutely everything.”

 Every step of the facial is important to get your skin balanced, hydrated, and healthy.
 We don’t run six miles after not jogging for months because it’s jarring for the body.
 Same goes for extractions.
-On some folks, we could go on for many more minutes, but we lose the critical attention elsewhere.
+(If extractions are an extraordinary focus for you, we recommend our 75 Minute Facial to spend more time there.)

 Above all, we listen to the skin here.
 And we’re always honest with you about what is coming out easily and what might need a little more time and TLC.